Icelandic yogurt (skyr) and Greek yogurt are both creamy and delicious. However, there are a few key differences between the two.

 Two popular brands are Icelandic Provisions and Siggi's.

-What are the differences between Greek and Icelandic yogurt?
+What are the differences between Greek yogurt and Skyr (Icelandic yogurt)?

 Icelandic yogurt, also known as skyr, and Greek yogurt are both popular types of yogurt that offer unique textures and flavors.
 Here are some of the key differences (and similiarities) between the two.